purescript/purescript-strings/README.md

 Wraps Javascript's `RegExp` object that enables matching strings with patternes defined by regular expressions.
-For examples and details of the underlying implementation, see [RegExp Reference at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
+For details of the underlying implementation, see [RegExp Reference at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).

 #### `Regex`